 - Solitary wasps offer the naturalist an ideal introduction to insects in the field.
 Many species are common and relatively easy to find.
-The wasps' "benign" nature (towards humankind) and seemingly total "dedication" to the task at hand, particularly at her nest site, allows close observation of burrow construction, prey selection and interment, and a variety of strategies to protect her offspring.
+The wasps' "benign" nature (towards humankind) and seemingly total "dedication" to the task at hand, particularly at her nest site, allows close observation of burrow construction, prey selection and interment as well a variety of strategies to protect her offspring.
 The species videos offer a sampling of these behaviors as well as a look at solitary wasps' kin.
-Hymenopteran relatives such as yellow jackets, paper wasps, and hornets are the insects that most people think of when they hear the word "wasp."
+Hymenopteran relatives such as yellow jackets, paper wasps, and hornets are the insects most people think of when they hear the word "wasp."
 Two other well know groups, the ants and the bees, account for a large part of hymenopteran diversity.
 The ancestors of solitary wasps include sawflies and horntails; these as well as brachonid and ichneumon wasps are also common and widespread.

-Taxonomy Tip - The Crabronids and Sphecids include most solitary wasps.
+The Crabronids and Sphecids include most solitary wasps.
 These are the Apoid wasps (traditionally grouped as Sphecidae) and they are closely related to bees.
 Crabronidae young feed on paralyzed insect prey captured and provisioned by the adult female.
 Commonly referred to as sand wasps.

 - Tachytes Sand-loving Wasp